nodejs/single-executable/docs/virtual-file-system-requirements.md

 ## No interference with valid paths in the file system

-If the bundled files in the VFS correspond to certain paths that already exist in the real file system, that will be very confusing, so it should use such paths that cannot be used by existing files.
+If the bundled files in the VFS correspond to certain paths that already exist in the real file system, that will break certain use-cases, so it should use such paths that cannot be used by existing files.

 Pkg uses [`/snapshot`](https://github.com/vercel/pkg#snapshot-filesystem) as the prefix for all the embedded files.
 This is confusing if `/snapshot` is an